Building a Child Safe Organisation

 Processes for responding to and reporting an allegation of child abuse or a safety concern, and a resource to record disclosures.

-All clergy, parish staff, contractors and parishioners involved in child-connected work require a valid and current Working with Children Check.
+All clergy, parish staff, contractors and parishioners involved in child-connected work require a valid and current Working with Children Check and National Police Certificate.
 Compulsory attendance at a Child Safety Induction Program for new clergy, parish staff and parishioners working in parish ministries is also required together with a signed Parishes’ Code of Conduct.
-The Parish Office is required to keep up to date records of the status of Working with Children Checks, attendance at the Induction Program and signed Code of Conduct documentation.
+The Parish Office is required to keep up to date records of the status of Working with Children Checks and National Police Certificates, attendance at the Induction Program and signed Code of Conduct documentation.
 Yearly attendance at formation opportunities on child safety is also required.